aridjayarecipes/cutesrecipes.web.app/content/post/1971-easiest-way-to-make-perfect-brussel-sprouts-and-fenugreek-in-butter.md

 1. Cover and cook till tender.
 Add cheese and cover remove from heat.
 Let sit 7 minutes.
 Serve I hope you enjoy!

-It&#39;s quick and easy side dish to make, naturally gluten-free and vegan and healthy, easy to customize with favorite seasonings or sauces, and SO delicious.
+It's quick and easy side dish to make, naturally gluten-free and vegan and healthy, easy to customize with favorite seasonings or sauces, and SO delicious.
 Buttery Brussels Sprouts With Bacon And Garlic - the secret is garlic butter with a hint of orange, PLUS salty bacon.
 These buttery Brussels sprouts with bacon will turn anyone into a fan of sprouts!
 Impress your guests with Brussels sprouts pan-fried with butter and topped with Parmesan cheese for a holiday side dish.
 Simple and delicious Brussels sprouts recipe!

 So that's going to wrap this up with this special food brussel sprouts and fenugreek in butter recipe.
 Thanks so much for reading.
 I am confident that you will make this at home.
 There's gonna be interesting food in home recipes coming up.
 Remember to save this page on your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!